 Since 1975, the Garden Club of Madison, which cares for our front border, also shouldered all financial and physical responsibility for the maintenance of a lovely herb garden in this space.
 Now they have graciously ceded this responsibility back to the MHS, as the Society plans its transformative rehabilitation of the entire landscape.
 We thank them for their good stewardship, and we look forward to welcoming them back to help us care for and enjoy a new herb garden in the future.

 During some phases of the restoration, access to the back of the property may be limited or restricted in 2022 and 2023.
 For your safety, please respect any barriers and signage.

 When the project is complete, the grounds will once again be accessible to visitors throughout the year from dawn to dusk.

 New areas with planned potential as rental venues will be available in the future for private use by prior arrangement.

 All revenues from rentals will fund the maintenance of the property and will fund the preservation and protection of the MHS's collection of 8,000-plus historic objects.

 Donations to help fund the garden restoration are appreciated at any time.
 Please call the MHS office at 203.245.4567 for further information on how you may designate a gift for this purpose.

-On the topic of gardens, gardening, and the culinary and medicinal uses of herbs in the early American experience, researchers may enjoy the following books, several of which can be found on line or in reprinted editions:
+On the topic of gardens, gardening, and the culinary and medicinal uses of herbs in the early American experience, researchers may enjoy the following books, which can be found on line or in reprinted editions:

 Breck, Joseph.
 The Young Florist, or Conversations on the Culture of Flowers and on Natural History.
 Boston: Russell, Odiorne, & Co., 1833 (reprint: Opus Publications, Guilford, Connecticut, 1988).